Don Perkins: Professional career

-"Perkins was in the toughest times", Tom Landry once told NFL Films: "The guy was a remarkable runner, a great pass blocker and one of the best players in our history."
+"Perkins was in the toughest times", Cowboys head coach Tom Landry once told NFL Films: "The guy was a remarkable runner, a great pass blocker and one of the best players in our history."
 Walt Garrison, who replaced him in the starting lineup, once said, "Don Perkins was the best fullback the Dallas Cowboys ever had".

 Perkins retired at the end of 1968 having led all active players in rushing yards since the retirement of Jim Taylor, and was fifth in NFL history with 6,217.
-He was inducted into the Ring of Honor at Texas Stadium alongside his quarterback Don Meredith in 1976.
+He was inducted into the Cowboys Ring of Honor at Texas Stadium alongside his quarterback Don Meredith in 1976.
 Only Bob Lilly was inducted ahead of them, in 1975.
+He was one of four former players asked to speak at Tom Landry's funeral.

 In 2006, he was inducted into the Texas Sports Hall of Fame.